 In general, digit conversion such as this that converts a Verizon IPCC number to a Communication Manager extension can be performed in Communication Manager or in Session Manager.
-In the example screen shown on the previous page, before sending the SIP INVITE to Communication Manager, Session Manager would adapt a dialed number of 8668510107 to the VDN 10003 associated with testing Refer with UUI.
-As such, it would not be necessary to use the incoming call handling table of the receiving Communication Manager trunk group to convert the toll-free number to its corresponding extension.
+In the example screens shown above, before sending the SIP INVITE to Communication Manager, Session Manager would adapt a dialed number of 8668510107 to the VDN 10003 associated with testing Refer with UUI.
+As such, it would not be necessary to use the incoming call handling table of the receiving Communication Manager trunk group to convert the toll-free number to its corresponding extension